 The manufacture of precision antibodies and use of artificial intelligence to do so is intensely competitive.
 There are currently extensive research efforts in this field, which result in rapid technological progress that can render existing technologies obsolete or economically noncompetitive.
 If our competitors succeed in developing more effective technologies or render our technologies obsolete or noncompetitive, our business will suffer.
-Many universities, public agencies and established pharmaceutical, biotechnology, and other life sciences companies with substantially greater resources than we have are developing and using technologies and are actively engaging in the development of products similar to or competitive with our technologies and products.
-To remain competitive, we must continue to invest in new technologies and improve existing technologies.
+Many universities, public agencies and established pharmaceutical, biotechnology, and other life sciences companies with substantially greater resources than we have are developing and using technologies and are actively engaging in the development of products similar to or competitive with our technologies.
 To make such renewing investment we will need to obtain additional financing and/or collaborations.
 If we are unable to secure such financing, we will not have sufficient resources to continue such investment.
 In addition, they also have significantly greater experience in the discovery and development of products, as well as in obtaining regulatory approvals of those products in the United States and in foreign countries.
 Our current and potential future competitors also have significantly more experience commercializing drugs that have been approved for marketing.
 Mergers and acquisitions in the pharmaceutical and biotechnology industries could result in even more resources being concentrated among a small number of our competitors.